SaMoTechRobotics/SaMoTechRobotics/README.md

 ## The Competition

 Our team participates in the FIRST competion, FTC.
-It is a global robotics challenge that students of all ages take part in.
-Last year, over 679,000 people in over 110 counties participate.
+FIRST Tech Challenge is a global robotics competition that students of all ages can take part in.
 Thank you to FIRST for giving us such an opportunity.

 ## Sponsors